-Military students will be contacted by the Registrar's office to complete the Postsecondary Institutions (Military Only) form.
+Military students will be contacted by the Registrar's office to complete the Postsecondary Education (Military Only) form.
 This form serves as authorization for UMA to obtain military transcripts through the Joint Services Transcript System (JST).
-Students utilizing Veterans educational benefits are required to submit official transcripts from all previously attended institutions to the Office of the Registrar no later than sixty days from their enrollment date.
-Students who fail to provide official transcripts within this timeframe will no longer be eligible to use their Veterans Educational benefits at UMA.
-Students may submit a request for an extension to the Office of the Registrar, and upon approval, an extension will be granted not to exceed the end of their second semester with UMA.
-Within 30 days of the receipt of official transcripts, the Registrar's office will issue an Evaluated Education Plan to the student.
+Students utilizing Veterans educational benefits are required to submit official transcripts from all previously attended institutions to the Office of the Registrar no later than sixty days from their start date.
+Within 30 days of the receipt of official transcripts, the Registrar's office will issue an evaluation of transfer credits to the student.